Equilibrium thermodynamic properties of binary hard-sphere mixtures from integral equation theory: Theory

 where $h_{ij}(r)$ and $c_{ij}(r)$ are the total and direct correlation functions, respectively, and $x_{i}= \rho_{i}/\rho$ is the mole fraction for the component $i$ with $\sum_{i=1}^{2}x_{i}=1$.

-Since the SSOZ equation (\ref{ssoz}) contains two unknown correlation functions, it cannot be solved directly.
-In order to solve for these functions, an another equation, called a {\it closure relation} must be introduced, which couples the total and direct correlation functions with the pair interaction potential.
+Since the OZ equation (\ref{ssoz}) contains the unknown correlation functions, it cannot be solved directly.
+In order to solve this equation an another equation, which is called a {\it closure relation} must be introduced, that couples the total and direct correlation functions with the pair interaction potential.
 A general closure equation for the mixture may be written in the form